eaardal/sekret/README.md

 #### 1. Setup 1Password

+1. The 1Password CLI (`op`) must be on your PATH.
-Biometric unlock must be enabled in the 1Password UI app first: `Preferences -> Developer -> Biometric unlock for 1Password CLI`.
+2. Biometric unlock must be enabled in the 1Password UI app: `Preferences -> Developer -> Biometric unlock for 1Password CLI`.

 See their [biometric unlock docs](https://developer.1password.com/docs/cli/about-biometric-unlock#set-the-biometric-unlock-environment-variable) for more info.